Oregon Court Records

 Sealing and Expunging Criminal Records in Oregon

-Having a criminal record can limit or restrict one’s access to education, employment, insurance, and other opportunities.
-Individuals who were arrested or convicted in Oregon can petition a state court to seal and set aside their criminal records, provided the record is expugnable under the state’s expungement law (ORS 137.225)..
-An adult or juvenile who is granted an expungement in Oregon can legally claim they have never been arrested or convicted of that crime.
+Having a criminal record may sometimes limit or restrict a person’s access to education, employment, insurance, and other opportunities.
+Individuals who were arrested or convicted in Oregon can petition a state court to seal and set aside their criminal records, provided the record is expunged under the state’s expungement law (ORS 137.225).
+Generally, an adult or juvenile who is granted an expungement in Oregon can legally claim they have never been arrested or convicted of that crime.

 The Difference Between Sealing and Expunging Criminal Records